thoun/humanity/README.md

 Make sure ftp-sync.json and node_modules are in .gitignore

 # Rules
-Silver coins artifact gain is always one coin, not one for each viking over 3
+Silver coins objective gain is always one coin, not one for each viking over 3

-About artifact activation, rules aren't very clear.
+About objective activation, rules aren't very clear.
 It makes :
 *Trade* =>  Action ==> Check artefacts except weathervane / amulet ==> *Trade* ==> Check artefacts weathervane / amulet